hyphanet/fred/SECURITY.md

 What to report as normal bugs
 -----------------------------

-Best practices, hardening tipps, and similar are not security issues.
+Best practices, hardening tips, and similar are not security issues.
 Please report them to our regular bugtracker: https://bugs.freenetproject.org